Share This Article

 What to Expect

 SWING Entertainment has confirmed a new album, a Seoul concert, and an Asia tour.
-The May 2026 timeline aligns perfectly with the group's original debut month, adding symbolic weight to the anniversary.
+The May 2026 timeline aligns with the group's original debut month, adding symbolic weight to the anniversary.
 Specific dates, venue information, and tracklist details have not yet been announced.

 For fans who have waited since January 2017, the message is simple: I.O.I is back.
 For real this time.